muraliKrishnaMididoddi/muraliKrishnaMididoddi/README.md

 ## Experience

+### Adroit IT Solutions

+Business Analyst Intern (May 2019 - Apr 2021)

+•  Developed Financial Reporting Data Storage Systems drafts, leveraging Agile/Scrum with JIRA to gather requirements and facilitate user stories workshops.
+•  Conducted Agile sprints and facilitated user story workshops, enhancing collaboration and reducing project delivery time by 15%.
+ •  Validated and migrated data from legacy systems to auditable databases, achieving 99% data accuracy for financial reports.
+ •  Performed SQL-based backend testing and ETL data analysis, ensuring seamless report generation.
+ •  Designed dashboards and KPIs to track performance metrics, optimizing resource allocation and decision-making.
+ •  Interacted with business owners and SMEs to document use cases, activity diagrams, and technical requirements

 ### Indian Railways

 Data intern ( May 2021 - Jun 2021)

 • Developed predictive models using historical data to forecast rail demand and maintenance needs, enhancing scheduling accuracy